South Gate, California: Early Industrial Development

+Recent and Future Development

+A notable environmental and developmental event occurred when the Cooper Drum Company, which operated from 1976 to 1992, was designated a Superfund site by the EPA in 2001 due to hazardous chemical contamination in soil and groundwater near residential areas.

+In the late 2010s, the city shifted focus to mixed-use development.
+The Azalea Regional Shopping Center, a 376,000 sq. ft retail and community hub built on a formerly vacant 32-acre site, opened at the corner of Firestone Boulevard and Atlantic Avenue.

+In 2019, the Tweedy Boulevard Specific Plan was adopted under the City’s General Plan 2035 to revitalize Tweedy Mile as the city’s historic main street.
+The plan introduced urban mixed-use zoning categories as well as Industrial Flex and Neighborhood Medium zones to encourage pedestrian-oriented, mixed-use development along the corridor.

 Tweedy family

 R.D.
 Tweedy was born in 1812 in Illinois and came to California by ox-drawn cart in 1852.
 The family was large, and several generations have lived in this city.
 The family members bought some 2000 acre of the land on which much of South Gate was built.
 The downtown business district is known as the Tweedy Mile.

-Naming
+Incorporation

 The city was named in 1918 after the South Gate Gardens on the Cudahy Ranch.
 The city was incorporated five years later, in 1923, using the shortened form of the name.
 The name refers to the city's being south of Los Angeles.
+The population of that time was 2500 people.
+On May 19 1927, A.J Schoby was selected as the first mayor.

 Geography

 According to the United States Census Bureau, the city has a total area of 7.4 sqmi.
 7.2 sqmi of it is land and 0.1 sqmi of it is water.
 The total area is 1.59% water.

 The Los Angeles River runs through the eastern part of South Gate.

 South Gate has a semi-arid Mediterranean climate with mild winters and hot, dry summers.
 The average annual precipitation is 14.8 in per year with most occurring between November and April.
 Temperatures range from a low of 40 F to a high of 110 F. The average daily temperatures range from 54 F to 73 F.